Ruchirakavinda/Hacktoberfest_2022/README.md

 ## Let's begin

 1. Complete the registartion over https://hacktoberfest.com/
+2. All information about how to paticipate in HacktoberFest 2022 ** TERMS AND CONDITION ** - https://hacktoberfest.com/participation/
-2. Fork this repository.
+3. Fork this repository.
-3. Clone on your local machine.
+4. Clone on your local machine.

 HTTPS
 ```bash